poudelprakash/poudelprakash.github.io/_posts/2017-07-21-same-enum-values-for-multiple-columns.md

   enum :type [ :transfer, :new], _suffix: true, _prefix: true #providing boolean value end
 ```
-How this works is similar to above except defined words will come at first in helper methods
+How this works is similar to above except defined words will come at first in helper methods.
-(that is simply the difference of prefix and suffix)

 Now our helper methods would look like: